 If you or your department own a FLIR K2 situational awareness TIC, we have developed the following guidelines to assist you with this device.

-First, this is a situational awareness TIC and not a decision making TIC.
+First, this device is a situational awareness TIC and not a decision-making TIC.
 Please do not confuse the two!
 If you or your organization is unaware of the difference, please watch the following webinar that is attached to the following article to assist with the explanation.
 Per our work with the Thermal Imaging Survey in 2022 in Firehouse Magazine, a large percentage of firefighters are unaware of the differences in these two types:

 We have created a short educational overview of the FLIR K2 that you may watch on our YouTube channel at Insight Training LLC.
 Please subscribe to the channel and check out the many other resources available.